ReDI-School/intro-java/lesson10/index.md

 ## A first working class

-As a first example we will now build a working class, which has a properties, methods and constructor.
+As a first example we will now build a working class, which has properties, methods and a constructor.

 Our first class will be a product, which represents a product in our online store.

-An empty skeleton of this product will look like this:
+An empty skeleton of this product looks like this:

 ```java
 class Product {